saylordotorg/course_sse101/Intro.md

 excellent A/V team put together the videos that comprise the meat of this course.
 We are all extremely proud to have the inaugural, dual-branded NASA and Saylor course, living on Saylor.org.

-Each unit of the course will preset you with a survey of space systems engineering topics.
+Each unit of the course will present you with a survey of space systems engineering topics.
 For a more complete grasp of all that space systems engineering entails, make sure to visit Lisa Guerra's [Space System Engineering course](http://spacese.spacegrant.org/), which SSE101 was adapted from.

-This course features YouTube playlist (also available on [Vimeo](http://vimeo.com/sayloracademy/videos)) as the main method of content delivery in every unit.
+This course features a YouTube playlist (also available on [Vimeo](http://vimeo.com/sayloracademy/videos)) as the main method of content delivery in every unit.
 Every unit has multiple videos in each playlist, so make sure to watch them all.
 At the end of most videos in the playlists, there will be additional required resources.

 There will also be unit assessments to gauge your learning, discussion forum activities, deliverables for the optional Mars Sample Return mission project, and a multiple choice final exam.

-Lastly, in Units 1, 3, 4, and 6, we have posted archived Google Hangouts on Air with NASA engineers and scientists who use the lessons you will be learning in their everyday lives at the Goddard Space Flight Center.
+Lastly, in Units 1,
+3, 4, and 6, we have posted archived Google Hangouts on Air with NASA engineers and scientists who use the lessons you will be learning in their everyday lives at the Goddard Space Flight Center.

 **Grading:**
+<span style="background-color: yellow;">Note: this section is now obsolete.</span>
 Unit quizzes: 10% each (for a total of 60% of your final grade) Final
 exam: 40% *Note: To pass this course, you will need to complete every quiz and the final exam and have a cumulative grade of 70% or higher.
-Unit quizzes cannot be retaken but the final exam can after a one week waiting period.* Mars Sample Return Mission Project: You will have the opportunity to apply the concepts you are learning to a real NASA mission currently in development, a Mars Sample Return mission.
+Unit quizzes cannot be retaken but the final exam can after a one week waiting period.*

+Mars Sample Return Mission Project: You will have the opportunity to apply the concepts you are learning to a real NASA mission currently in development, a Mars Sample Return mission.
 Look out for full project details at the end of Unit 1.

+**Course Lecturers:**
-**Course Lecturers:** NASA Project Manager, Jeff Volosin; NASA Mission Systems Engineer, [Mike Menzel](http://www.jwst.nasa.gov/meet-menzel.html);
+NASA Project Manager, Jeff Volosin; NASA Mission Systems Engineer, [Mike Menzel](http://www.jwst.nasa.gov/meet-menzel.html);
 and Nobel prize winner, [Dr. John C.
 Mather](http://www.jwst.nasa.gov/meet-mather.html)

+**Primary Resources:**
-**Primary Resources:** This course is comprised of pre-existing content created by NASA as well as new video and assessments created specifically for this course.
+This course is comprised of pre-existing content created by NASA as well as new video and assessments created specifically for this course.
 The main sources of NASA content are: Lisa Guerra’s [Space Systems Engineering](http://spacese.spacegrant.org/) NASA's [Systems